 Keep Walks Short in Freezing Weather

 In extreme weather, it's wise to keep walks short, as prolonged exposure to the cold can be dangerous for your dog's body.
-If you notice your dog picking their feet up high off the ground, stopping to lick or bite at their toes, or beginning to limp all of a sudden druing a walk, these are signs that their feet may be too cold!
+If you notice your dog picking their feet up high off the ground, stopping to lick or bite at their toes, or beginning to limp all of a sudden during a walk, these are signs that their feet may be too cold!
 Consider using booties to protect your dog's paws.
 In freezing temperatures, keep the walks to just short potty breaks - there are plenty of ways to exercise your pup indoors when the weather outside is frightful.